 The first race of the new decade, and the second race during the Indianapolis Motor Speedway Centennial Era (2009-2011) saw a move slightly away from the traditional style of 2009, and back towards a more artistic style.
-The logo appears to have a slight Art Deco influence, with a corresponding font and stylized wing & wheel.
+The logo has an Art Deco influence, with a corresponding font and stylized wing & wheel.
 The most dominating feature is the abstract depiction of the Indianapolis Motor Speedway’s landmark Pagoda along the top (though this was not originally intended, more on that later).
 The Pagoda, built in 2000, is the icon of the Speedway, housing the officiating crew, timing and scoring, broadcasting, as well as hospitality and other operations.
-While it the style did change a bit, the customary red/white/blue scheme, with some black, is still present.
+While the style did change a bit, the customary red/white/blue scheme, with some black, is still present.
 Likewise, the word “Indianapolis” was back to be written in all-caps.
 The phrase “Centennial Era” (in all-caps) graced the bottom.

 In a repeat of 2009, on the Chevrolet Camaro pace car, a large version of the logo was placed on the side doors (center).
 In addition, the IMS Centenntial Era logo was placed on the fender behind the front wheels, and embroidered on the head rests inside.

 Missing from the 2010 logo – as it also was in 2009 – was the ordinal (“94th”).
 During the Centennial Era, the Speedway deliberately curtailed use of the ordinal in marketing and general mention.
 The Centennial Era was devised to celebrate the 100th anniversary of the opening of the track (1909), and the 100th anniversary of the first 500-mile race (1911).
 The festivities were all planned to culminate in May 2011 with the 100th anniversary celebration.
 However, the actual 100th running of the Indianapolis 500 would not occur until 2016.
 This is because the race was not held in 1917-1918 (WWI) and 1942-1945 (WWII).
 To prevent confusion among fans and media about what was being celebrated, they elected not to mention what edition of the race it was for three years.
 Meanwhile, plans were being made to separately celebrate the actual 100th running come 2016.

-The logo for the 2010 race went through a largely unnoticed, but nevertheless interesting and significant change over the summer/fall of 2009.
-Originally, the logo was released in summer 2009 (right), shortly after the 2009 race, but quickly disappeared as it went through a largely unnoticed and forgotten revision.
+The logo for the 2010 race, designed by Ryan Long went through several early iterations before it was released to the public.
+It was quietly released shortly after the 2009 race, but quickly disappeared as it went through a largely unnoticed and forgotten revision.
 The original design was nearly identical to what would be the final version, with one major difference.
 On the original version, an image of the flagman atop of the Borg-Warner Trophy was placed on the square that made up the Pagoda.
 This version appeared for only a very short time, and was quickly pulled from public view.
 Later in the year, the logo reappeared, with the flagman simply deleted.
-It was never explained why the flagman was removed, but it may have been due to copyright issues.
+It was never explained why the flagman was removed, but it mainly due to licensing issues.
 The Borg-Warner Trophy, as a sculpture or work of art, is copyrighted and the copyright is owned by BorgWarner, Inc. The copyright owner has the exclusive rights to authorize any derivative work, and a drawing of the trophy top appearing on the logo may have been interpreted as a derivative work.
-Rather than have license the depiction of the trophy top for the logo, it may have been easier to simply delete the flagman from the logo.
+Rather than have to license the depiction of the trophy top for the logo, was easier to simply delete the flagman from the logo.

 The anticipated culmination of the Indianapolis Motor Speedway Centennial Era occured in 2011, with the 100th Anniversary Running of the Indianapolis 500.
 It marked the 100th anniversary of the first 500 held in 1911, although it was only the 95th edition of the race since the race was not held in 1917-1918 (WWI) and 1942-1945 (WWII).
 The logo was unveiled to the public on August 13, 2010 simultaneously at the Speedway and the Pebble Beach Concours d’Elegance.
 (LINK)